 The procedure in Section 7.13.2.2.2 describes that the PEMC registers to PIN server, and PIN server interacts with the 5GS to check whether the UE identified by the GPSI has subscribed to be a PEMC.

-Q3 To SA2: Whether and how to the 5GS to check the UE identified by the GPSI has subscribed to be a PEMC.
+Q3 To SA2: Whether and how the 5GS checks the UE identified by the GPSI has subscribed to be a PEMC.

 SA6 observation 4: